 Fall in the Garden State brings with it crisp weather, brilliant foliage — and everyone’s favorite weekend pastime, apple picking.
-There are brisk winds and beautiful colors in the orchards — gold, greens, reds, and pinks — as kids of all ages bound through the leaves in cozy sweaters.
+There are brisk winds and beautiful colors in the orchards, as kids bound through the leaves in cozy sweaters.
 And nothing closes out a day at the orchard or even the farmer’s market like a crisp and fruity cocktail that highlights the flavors of the season!

 Here are a few ideas to whet your appetite for the season’s most famous fruit.
 And, as always, please drink responsibly.

 This combination of slightly spiced rum and fresh apple butter make this a smooth, full-bodied way to end a day at the orchard.
 If you want to take it easy on the spice, substitute Angostura bitters for the Creole bitters.
 Cheers!

 2 oz Petty’s Island Driftwood Dream Rum from Cooper River Distillers